 Pokémon Rumble Blast has two.
 Beat the 5 EX levels and the EX 6 levels open up, where you respectively fight Mewtwo in EX Battle Royal 6 and Arceus in EX Team Battle 6.

 This is a recurring trope in the Gundam Vs. games.
 In Gundam Vs. Zeta Gundam, if you reach a high enough ranking (RADM or higher), you'll go into an EX Stage.
-Depending on the route, you'll go up against high-tier mobile suits only who generally out number you and in on particular has one of the openings from ZZ playing as the background music.
+Depending on the route, you'll go up against high-tier mobile suits only who generally outnumber you, and in one particular has one of the openings from ZZ playing as the background music.

 In the SEED-based games, getting a SEED ranking at the end of Arcade Mode nets you an extra solo battle against either Kira Yamato or Athrun Zala with all of their Gundams, their strongest ones being equipped with METEOR.